geeknikz/Hello-world-/README.md

 # nikhilz
-Hello peaple, my name is Nikhil Ruikar, I am here to learn all the fundamental concept of web developement.
+Hello people, my name is Nikhil Ruikar, I am here to learn all the fundamental concept of web developement.